paralogi/memserial/README.md

 * `std::chrono`
 * `std::string`
 * `std::vector`

-Optionaly
+* `std::tuple`

+Library can be optionally compiled with Qt5 to enable `QByteArray` support.

-The only requirement is compiler with c++14 support.
+The only requirement is compiler with c++14.

 ### Restrictions
 * Serializable type is a structured data type that meets aggregate initialization requirements.

-* Structure fields may only include previously mentioned data types, including other serializable types.

 * The structure as a whole and its fields should not have explicit alignment, this also applies to attributes like `[[gnu::packed]]`.

+* Nesting of structures is limited to prevent looping in case of recursion.
+Maximum nesting level can be altered by `SERIAL_NESTING_MAX` macro.

 ### Example 1
 ```c++